EttusResearch/uhd/host/docs/usrp_b100.rst

 * **J15** is a three pin header, move the jumper to (pin1, pin2)
 * **357LB3I061M4400** is the recommended oscillator for X4

-**Note:** See instructions below to communicate the desired clock rate into UHD.
+**Note:** See instructions below to communicate the desired clock rate into UHD software.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set other rates - uses internal VCO